geoffreyroeder/heat-engine/README.md

 ```
 julia --threads=auto plot_fig2f.jl
 ```
-This will plot the results and save it as "fig2f.pdf."
+This will create the plot and save it as "fig2f.pdf" in the repo directory.